joseiedo/quarkus-multi-module-example/README.md

 mvn quarkus:dev -pl billing # will run only billing module mvn quarkus:dev -pl application # will run application module
 ```

+## Notes

+- Remember to run mvn install **before** building your native image/final jar of the application module to ensure all modules are in the maven repository.
+- IDEs like intellij need to be configured.
+In the worst case, just use the terminal and create a **Makefile** to simplify everyone's life.
+- Learn maven